m4rrc0/eleventy-plugin-markdoc/README.md

 This plugin allows you to use [Markdoc](https://markdoc.dev/) in your Eleventy projects.
 Markdoc extends Markdown with a powerful component system and custom tags, making it ideal for documentation sites and content-heavy applications.

+This plugin is in active development.
+You will probably find some bugs nesting here and there.
+Please bring them [home](https://github.com/m4rrc0/eleventy-plugin-markdoc/issues).

+## Built for poko (Self-promotion)

+This plugin is one of the cornerstones of [poko: Capsule Website](https://github.com/m4rrc0/poko-capsule-website), an open-source, low maintenance website builder to propel your corner of the web for free (or very cheap) in full autonomy with very approachable technologies and services.

 ## Features

 - Use `.mdoc` or `.markdoc` files in your Eleventy project